mads9797/TMS_FACS_Phylostratigraphy/README.md

 ## Project Overview

 This project investigates how genes of different evolutionary ages are differentially expressed during ageing in mice.
 Using phylostratigraphy, single-cell transcriptomics, and differential expression analysis, it explores tissue-specific transcriptional trends between 3-month-old (young adult) and 24-month-old (aged) mice.
+This project was conducted as part of my MSc Bioinformatics dissertation at King's College London (2025).

 ## Data Sources